peter279k/serviceBundle/README.md

 # serviceBundle
-Intergating with mailing service,uploading image service and so on.
+Integrating with mailing service,uploading image service and so on.

 It's based on [Guzzle](https://github.com/guzzle/guzzle),HTTP client.